 Now, we realize that the most potent stacks will go much further than a two-ingredient formula.
 Some will venture into mood enhancement, others into long-term brain support.
 Some nootropics will focus more on memory improvement and others on alertness levels.
 But Neuriva seems to credit all its potency to two ingredients alone.

-This is where I am having a lot of trouble finding any credibility to the claims.
+This is where we are having a lot of trouble finding any credibility to the claims.
 And if the thin number of ingredients isn’t enough to get us wondering, one of the two ingredients has no scientific evidence whatsoever to back it up, making it quite untrustworthy.

 The label also lists a number of other ingredients (basically fillers) in their formula.
 These include rice bran, capsule (hypromellose, carrageenan, titanium dioxide, and pectin) microcrystalline, soy lecithin, and silicon dioxide.

 Manufacturers use these ingredients as filling agents to bind ingredients together or fill capsules to obtain consistent capsule weight and product dosing.
 Some are also used to assist the manufacturing and stabilization of the final product.